tmzh/connect4/README.md

 # Connect4

-Simple implementation of connect 4 game in Python.
+An implementation of connect 4 game in Python with AI.
+The AI implementations includes:
+1. Random
+2. Minimax with alpha-beta pruning

-## Running in CLI
+## Running interactive games
+The interactive gameplay defaults to human vs Minimax AI player.

+### CLI mode
 Run `board.py`  to run the CLI form of the game.
-Player 1 and 2 take turns to specify the column in which disc should be dropped.
-The script prints a CLI representation of the game.

 ```shell
 python board.py
 ```

-## Running GUI
+### GUI mode
 Run `connect4.py` to run the visual form of game.
 It is written using PyGame.

 ```shell